 The next yarnbombing is different for a few reasons.
 It’s using a different kind of yarn that you have to pull apart to reveal a netted pattern and it’s kind of awkward to work with.
 I like the end result.. very flouncy, but the actual work was slightly annoying.
 Another reason it’s different is I sewed it to a statue!
 I’ve seen a lot of these examples like in the Yarnbombing book, but I hadn’t tried it yet.

-There is a small sculpture/statue garden on Johns Hopkins University campus that my dad and great aunt took me to when I was a little girl.
+I wanted to find a statue that didn’t have a lot of significance in terms of what it represented, because I didn’t want people to feel disrespected by my installation.
+I also wanted to find a statue that was low to the ground, so I wouldn’t have to use a ladder or do any climbing.There is a small sculpture/statue garden on Johns Hopkins University campus that my dad and great aunt took me to when I was a little girl.
 It was very weird being back there for the first time in 20 years and it seemed different but incredibly familiar.
 I chose the horse statue and a lot of students were walking past, even though it was Labor Day.
 So it seems like it’s an area with a lot of foot traffic, which is awesome!

 I do have some bad news: yarnbombing #6 .. the one in my neighborhood.. has been taken down.
 This is why I want to live in Baltimore, not just visit. :-/